-Counsel for the Czech Republic have requested us to prepare an opinion in connexion with and challenge of an arbitral award.
-The first of these concerns the Tribunal's failure to apply the proper law, in particular its failure to apply the law of the Czech Republic.
-The second concerns the Tribunal's use of a theory of joint tortfeasors that has no foundation in international law.
-The third concerns the Tribunal's failure to apply the principles of res judicata and lis pendens in relation to the parallel UNCITRAL arbitration proceedings that ended with the Final Award of 3 September 2001.
+Counsel for the Czech Republic have requested us to prepare an opinion in connexion with arbitration proceedings.
+The first of these concerns the principle of res judicata in relation to the parallel UNCITRAL arbitration proceedings that ended with the Final Award of 3 particular its duty to apply the law of the Czech Republic.
+The third concerns the Tribunal's use of a theory of joint tortfeasors that has no foundation in international law.